gabriel-stepanyan/line-follower-robot/README.md

 Its aim is to simulate their main purpose - following a line on a surface - in this case - black on white.

 The robot's schematic and algorithm are implemented using an Arduino Uno R3 board analogue.
 See other components in the corresponding schematics folder.
+Schematics were created using [KiCad](https://www.kicad.org/).

 ## Current Project Goals
 • add 2 more infrared sensor modules to the robot